jasmineyan/mini-OpenGL-shader-compiler/Part1/README.txt

 Error Handling:
 If the scanner encouters an illegal input it should report an error.
 Use the yERROR(x) macro to report any error.
 Check for corner cases such as out of bounds integers, and identifiers that exceed the allowed length.

+Starter Files:
+compiler467.c - The main module for the project Makefile - a makefile for the project scanner.l - the skeleton flex scanner parser.y - the skeleton bison parser compiler467.man - the man page for the compiler globalvars.c - the global variables common.h - the global definitions

 Special Problems Encouter:
 1. Understand the problem statement and the requirement of the lab
 2. Understand how to compile and run the starter